-Term Definition Adnexa Tissues surrounding the eyeball.
-Ametropia Abnormal vision requiring correction for proper focus.
-Anterior chamber Fluid-filled portion of the eye between the iris and innermost corneal surface.
-Aphakic An eye that does not have its natural lens (example: after cataract surgery).
-A lens with a curve that is not round, but has different Aspherical contact lens shapes across its surface.
-Astigmatism A condition where the cornea is not equally curved in all parts of its surface.
+Term Definition Adnexa Tissues surrounding the eyeball Ametropia Abnormal vision requiring correction for proper focus Anterior chamber Fluid-filled portion of the eye between the iris and innermost corneal surface Aphakic An eye that does not have its natural lens (example: after cataract surgery) Aspherical contact lens A lens with a curve that is not round, but has different shapes across its surface Astigmatism A condition where the cornea is not equally curved in all parts of its surface.
 It is somewhat oval in shape, causing the visual image to be out of focus (blurred).
-Conjunctiva Transparent membrane that lines the eyelids and the white part of the eye.
-Conjunctivitis Inflammation of the conjunctiva.
-Continuous Wear Extended wear for multiple nights in a row.
-Cornea Clear front part of the eye that covers the iris, pupil and anterior chamber.
-Corneal erosion Wearing away of the surface of the cornea.
-Corneal ulcer A sore or lesion on the cornea Disinfection A process that kills harmful microorganisms (germs) which can cause serious eye infections Extended Wear Wearing lenses for 24 hours a day, including while sleeping Hydrophilic material "water loving" or water absorbing substance Hyperopia Farsightedness Reduced corneal sensitivity to touch Hypoesthesia Iritis Inflammation of the colored part of the eye (iris) Inflammation Swelling, redness and pain vision) using contact lenses; one eye is fitted for distance, the other for near vision.
+Conjunctiva Transparent membrane that lines the eyelids and the white part of the eye Conjunctivitis Inflammation of the conjunctiva Continuous Wear Extended wear for multiple nights in a row Cornea Clear front part of the eye that covers the iris, pupil and anterior chamber Corneal erosion Wearing away of the surface of the cornea Corneal ulcer A sore or lesion on the cornea Disinfection A process that kills harmful microorganisms (germs) which can cause serious eye infections Extended Wear Wearing lenses for 24 hours a day, including while sleeping Hydrophilic material "Water loving" or water absorbing substance Hyperopia Farsightedness Hypoesthesia Reduced corneal sensitivity to touch Iritis Inflammation of the interior portion of the eye that includes the iris, and results in redness, pain, blurred vision and sensitivity to light Inflammation Swelling, redness and pain